Hormone Therapy for Breast Cancer

 Recognizing a Breast Cancer Emergency

-- A temperature greater than 100.4 F. If you experience any fever and chills, notify your doctor immediately.
-If you are unable to contact your regular health care provider, go to the emergency room.
+- A temperature greater than 100.4 F. If you have a fever and chills, tell your doctor immediately.
+If you can't reach your regular doctor, go to the emergency room.

-- If you notice in your mouth new sores, patches, swollen tongue, or bleeding gums
+- New sores or patches in your mouth, a swollen tongue, or bleeding gums

-- If you experience a dry, burning, scratchy, or "swollen" throat
+- A dry, burning, scratchy, or "swollen" throat

-- A cough that is new or persistent and produces mucus
+- A cough that is new or doesn't go away and has mucus

 - Changes in bladder function, including increased frequency or urgency to go, burning during urination, or blood in your urine

-- Changes in gastrointestinal function, including heart burn; nausea, vomiting, constipation, or diarrhea that lasts longer than two or three days; or blood in stools
+- Heartburn, nausea, vomiting, constipation, or diarrhea that lasts longer than 2 or 3 days, or blood in your stools